Adaptive Enhancement of Extreme Low-Light Images: Our Approach

-We train the model using L1 loss and the Adam optimizer.
-The inputs are random 512×512 patches which are cropped, rotated and flipped.
-The learning rate is $10^{-4}$ for 1000 epochs and then $10^{-5}$ for an additional 1000 epochs, a total of 2000 epochs for the training phase.
-Fine-tuning the model for the final exposure level requires an additional 1000 epochs.
-The model is implemented using Pytorch \cite{NEURIPS2019_9015}.

-During training, the brightness and enhancement parameters are adjusted to the corresponding ground-truth image.
-The input arrays' values are multiplied by the brightness parameter, which represents the ratio between the input image's exposure time and the required output image's exposure time, effectively determining the brightness of the output.
-In practice, the maximum exposure ratio is truncated by $100$ and the output is clipped to [0,1].
-The enhancement parameter is set between zero and one, where zero corresponds to the ground-truth image with the lower exposure level before adding the modulation blocks, and one corresponds to the ground-truth image with the higher exposure level and hence less noisy.

-For testing, we set the brightness and the enhancement parameters of the network to the desired exposure as follows.
-The input image is multiplied according to the brightness parameter, resulting in a noisy, brighter image.
-The weights of the filter and bias in the modulation module after the fine-tuning phase are adjusted according to the enhancement parameter (\cref{eq:alpha_2}).
+For testing, we set the intensity level ($\alpha_1$) and the enhancement ($\alpha_2$) parameters of the network to the desired exposure and ISP configuration.
+The input image is multiplied according to the intensity level parameter, resulting in a noisy, brighter image.
+The weights of the filter and bias in the modulation module after the fine-tuning phase are adjusted according to the value of the enhancement parameter.